uxxman/service_record/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-ServiceRecord uses appraisals to test the code base against multiple versions of Rails ActiveModel.
-When first developing, you need to run `bundle install` and then `bundle exec appraisal install`, to install the different gem sets.
-You can then run all appraisal files (like CI does), with `appraisal rake`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing